adobe/aem-performance-experiments/experiments/pagination/README.md

 [Querybuilder](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/search/QueryBuilder.html)
 properties

-_NOTE_: A customizer's search may include introduction of their own custom APIs, and not have the UI call Querybuilder directly.
+_NOTE_: A customizer's search implementation may introduce their own custom APIs, effectively bypassing the QueryBuilder API.
 That is fine, as this experiment simply tries to illustrate the principles of pagination.

 ## Non-Goals
 It does not try to teach how to: